 "Not everyone who says to me, 'Lord, Lord,' will enter into the Kingdom of Heaven; but he who does the will of my Father who is in heaven.
 Many will tell me in that day, 'Lord, Lord, didn't we prophesy in your name, in your name cast out demons, and in your name do many mighty works?'
 Then I will tell them, 'I never knew you.
-Depart from me, you who work iniquity.'"
+Depart from me, you who work iniquity."

 Scripture repeatedly encourages us to NOT be deceived.
 Scripture appears to be written from a perspective that presumes that we each have some level of control regarding whether or not we are deceived.
 Scripture often communicates how to NOT be deceived.
 Scripture does this by pointing out some important areas of truth and knowledge that people are commonly deceived about.
-Let's look at some verses that directly warn us to NOT be deceived about has taught you, abide in him.
+Let's look at some verses that directly warn us to NOT be deceived about something.
+As you read them, consider whether or not you have been deceived, or may presently be deceived, regarding the subject of each verse.